rtmigo/xrandom_dart/README.md

 ----------

-It's has the same API as the standard [`Random`](https://api.dart.dev/stable/2.12.1/dart-math/Random-class.html)
+It has the same API as the standard [`Random`](https://api.dart.dev/stable/2.12.1/dart-math/Random-class.html)

 ``` dart
 import 'package:xrandom/xrandom.dart';